 The Right Bike

 Motorcycle manufacturers make what are known as touring bikes for a reason.
-These speciality bikes are designed to be more comfortable during long trips.
+These specialty bikes are more comfortable during long trips.
 Touring bikes feature a more relaxed seating position than street bikes or even cruisers, but that’s not the only difference that makes them better for long-distance rides.

 Touring bikes also make it easier to pack for and plan trips.
-They feature larger fuel tanks, making it easier to get from place to place without worrying about being left on the side of the road, can accommodate full luggage sets, and feature windshields.
-Some touring bikes even have a higher ground clearance for easier manoeuvrability when heading off-road to camp for the night or get in some extra wilderness adventures.
+They feature larger fuel tanks, making it easier to get from place to place without worrying about being left on the side of the road.
+It can accommodate full luggage sets and feature windshields.
+Some touring bikes even have a higher ground clearance for easier maneuverability when heading off-road to camp for the night or get in some extra wilderness adventures.

 The best way for riders to figure out if it’s worth buying a new bike is to head out for a long ride on their current motorcycles.
 If a full day of riding is uncomfortable now, just imagine what it will feel like after a week of the same.
 Once they have correctly ascertained that a dedicated touring bike is worth the investment, tour planners can learn more about their options at cleanharleys.com.